Brutal Russian general led troops that killed civilians

 Life under the occupation of Chaiko’s forces was tense and terrifying, local residents told AP and Frontline.

-Andrii Shkoliar lives on Tsentralna Street with his extended family, a few houses down from the luxurious compound.
-On Mar.
-18, Shkoliar and his wife were walking nearby to a relative’s house when a dark-colored UAZ Patriot sped past, stopped abruptly and drove back to them.
+Andrii Shkoliar lives on Tsentralna street with his extended family, a few houses down from the luxurious compound.
+On March 18, Shkoliar and his wife were walking nearby to a relative’s house when a dark-colored UAZ Patriot sped past, stopped abruptly and drove back to them.

-A tall, blonde soldier with a beard who appeared to be of higher rank stepped out of the Russian-made SUV, demanding to know why they’d broken curfew.
+A tall, blond soldier with a beard who appeared to be of higher rank stepped out of the Russian-made SUV, demanding to know why they’d broken curfew.

 “I give you one hour to go and come back or you’ll be like this one in the car,” the Russian told him.